OussamaSlimani/DevSecOps-internship/scrum/backlog.md

 ## SonarQube

 - [x] Explore SonarQube: Learn about its features and how it works.

-  - Story Points: 3
-  - Estimation: 2 days

 - [x] Install SonarQube.

-  - Story Points: 2
-  - Estimation: 1 day

 - [x] Configure SonarQube.

-  - Story Points: 3
-  - Estimation: 2 days

 - [x] Add SonarQube to the PHP project pipeline: Integrate it into your existing pipeline.

-  - Story Points: 4
-  - Estimation: 2 days

 - [x] Documentation for SonarQube.
-  - Story Points: 2
-  - Estimation: 1 day

 ## Hadolint

 - [x] Explore Hadolint: Learn about its features and how it works.

-  - Story Points: 3
-  - Estimation: 1 days

 - [x] Install and Configure Hadolint.

-  - Story Points: 2
-  - Estimation: 0.5 day

 - [x] Add Hadolint to the Docker project pipeline: Integrate it into your existing pipeline.

-  - Story Points: 4
-  - Estimation: 2 days

 - [x] Documentation for Hadolint.
-  - Story Points: 2
-  - Estimation: 1 day

 ## Dockle

 - [x] Explore Dockle: Learn about its features and how it works.

-  - Story Points: 3
-  - Estimation: 0.5 days

 - [x] Install and Configure Dockle.

-  - Story Points: 2
-  - Estimation: 0.5 day

-- [x] Add Dockle to the Docker project pipeline: Integrate it into your existing pipeline.
+- [x] Add Dockle to the Docker project pipeline: Integrate it into your existing pipeline

-  - Story Points: 4
-  - Estimation: 1 days

 - [x] Documentation for Dockle.
-  - Story Points: 2
-  - Estimation: 0.5 day

 ## Trivy